Taneemkibria/Milestone-Project-1/README.md

                 aria-controls="navbarNavDropdown" aria-expanded="false" aria-label="Toggle navigation">
                 <span class="navbar-toggler-icon"></span></button>-->
 - I was unable to get the menu styled the way I wanted to and it wouldn't display on all devices.
 This was one of my biggest struggles.
 I tried code from W3schools for the nav menu on smaller screen sizes and couldn't get the menu to open and close.
 - I then referred to Easy Tutorials on Youtube and used code from there instead which I have put below and in the credits section.
-I then had trouble styling the nav again and getting it to open and close and it took me almost until the end of the project to realise tht i used .nav instead of nav in the css.
+I then had trouble styling the nav again and getting it to open and close and it took me almost until the end of the project to realise that i used .nav instead of nav in the css.
 <!--    <i class="fa fa-times" onclick="hideMenu()"></i>
         <ul class="menu">
         <i class="fa fa-bars" onclick="showMenu()"></i>